Pragma SFTP vs Generic FTP

 A common misconception is that SFTP is simply FTP run over SSH; in fact it is a new protocol designed from the ground up by the IETF SECSH working group.
 It is sometimes confused with Simple File Transfer Protocol.

 The protocol itself does not provide authentication and security; it expects the underlying protocol to secure this.
 SFTP is most often used as subsystem of SSH protocol version 2 implementations, having been designed by the same working group.
-Pragma Systems offers our market leading SSH Server and Client Suite for affordable, easy to install, and easy to use SFTP usage.
+Pragma Systems offers our market leading SSH Server and SSH Client for affordable, easy to install, and easy to use SFTP usage.
 Our key benefits include:

 - Extremely fast file transfer speeds